11 Essentials for Your Rental Home Binder

 Photo by Shutterstock

 Renters won’t know when you last cleaned the ducts or when the furnace filters were changed.
-A month-to-month guide providing home upkeep chores mitigates big problems like burst pipes in January.
+A month-to-month guide providing dates for home upkeep chores helps mitigate big problems, such as burst pipes in January.

 - Seasonal lawn care